 Collection of resources created as a part of a collaborative project funded by Welsh Government.
 The collection includes resources on the following: Developing a graduated and holistic response to mental health and wellbeing of learners and staff IMPACT Services- developing the support for mental health and well-being for staff and learners Building resilient communities in further education

-This is a valuable opportunity to hear a panel of experts and familiar faces discuss the early and medieval poetry of Aneirin, Talieisin and Dafydd ap Gwilym.
-The panel includes Professor Jerry Hunter, Dr Aled Llion Jones, and Professor Peredur Lynch, Bangor University.
-Specifically suitable for year 13 learners who are studying for their Unit 5 Welsh exam, but of wider interest as well.
-A session recorded in Pontio, Bangor, during May 2023, in collaboration between Bangor University's Department of Welsh and Pontio.
+This is a valuable opportunity to hear a panel of experts and familiar faces discuss the award-winning film, Hedd Wyn, scripted by Alan Llwyd and directed by Paul Turner.
+During the session, there will be a discussion on various aspects of the film including the historical and industrial context, themes, the characters and the use of symbolism in the film.
+The importance of the film in Wales and internationally will also be discussed.
+The panel includes Dr Manon Wyn Williams and Professor Gerwyn Wiliams, Bangor University, actor Huw Garmon and Noami Jones, Head of Cultural Heritage at yr Ysgwrn.
+Specifically suitable for year 12 pupils who are studying the film for the AS Welsh (Unit 1) oral exam, but of wider interest as well.
+A session recorded in Pontio, Bangor, during March 2023, in collaboration between Bangor University's Department of Welsh and Pontio.
 Sponsored by the Coleg Cymraeg Cenedlaethol.
 Session in Welsh.
-Looking for more resources?
-Watch our Ar-lên study sessions available here or here.
+Looking for more resources on Hedd Wyn?
+Watch our Ar-lên study session available here.